wlillisdev/hangman/README.md

     ![Display Lives & Visual hangman](images_readme/how_to_play.png)

-  - When the user guesses a correct letter in the hidden word. the letter is revealed in current
+  - When the user guesses a correct letter in the hidden word. the letter is revealed in current word

     ![Show Letter in current word when correct](images_readme/guess_word.png)